Reign of Terror: Major events

-On 5 September the Convention formally declared by vote that "terror is the order of the day".
+On 5 September on the proposal of Barère, the Convention was supposed to have declared by vote that "terror is the order of the day".
+On that day's session, the Convention, upon a proposal by Pierre Gaspard Chaumette and supported by Billaud and Danton, decided to form a revolutionary army of 6,000 men in Paris.
+Barère, representing the Committee of Public Safety, introduced a decree that was promptly passed, establishing a paid armed force of 6,000 men and 1,200 gunners "tasked with crushing counter-revolutionaries, enforcing revolutionary laws and public safety measures decreed by the National Convention, and safeguarding provisions."
 This allowed the government to form "revolutionary armies" designed to force French citizens into compliance with Maximilian rule.
-These armies were also used to enforce "the law of the Maximum", which controlled the distribution and pricing of food.
+These armies were also used to enforce "the law of the General Maximum", which controlled the distribution and pricing of food.
 Addressing the Convention, Robespierre claimed that the "weight and willpower" of the people loyal to the republic would be used to oppress those who would turn "political gatherings into gladiatorial arenas".
 The policy change unleashed a newfound military power in France, which was used to defend against the future coalitions formed by rival nations.
 The event also solidified Robespierre's rise to power as president of the Committee of Public Safety earlier in July.

+On 8 September banks and exchange offices were shuttered to curb the circulation of counterfeit assignats and the outflow of capital, with investments in foreign countries punishable by death.
+The following day, the extremists Jean-Marie Collot d'Herbois and Jacques-Nicolas Billaud-Varenne were elected in the Committee of Public Safety.
 On 9 September the convention established paramilitary forces, the "revolutionary armies", to force farmers to surrender grain demanded by the government.
-On 17 September, the Law of Suspects was passed, which authorized the imprisonment of vaguely defined "suspects".
+On 17 September the Law of Suspects was passed, which authorized the imprisonment of vaguely defined "suspects".
 This created a mass overflow in the prison systems.
-On 29 September, the Convention extended price fixing from grain and bread to other essential goods, and also fixed wages.
+On 29 September the Convention extended price fixing from grain and bread to other essential goods and also fixed wages.

-On 10 October the Convention decreed that "the provisional government shall be revolutionary until peace."
+On 10 October the Convention decreed "the provisional government shall be revolutionary until peace."
 On 16 October Marie Antoinette was executed.
-On 24 October the French Republican Calendar was enacted.
-The trial of the Girondins started on the same day; they were executed on 31 October.

-Anti-clerical sentiments increased during 1793 and a campaign of dechristianization occurred.
-On 10 November (20 Brumaire Year II of the French Republican Calendar), the Hébertists organized a Festival of Reason.

-On 14 Frimaire (5 December 1793) the National Convention passed the Law of Frimaire, which gave the central government more control over the actions of the representatives on mission.

-On 16 Pluviôse (4 February 1794), the National Convention decreed the abolition of slavery in all of France and in French colonies.
+The trial of the Girondins started on the same day; they were executed on 31 October in just over half an hour by Charles-Henri Sanson.
+Joseph Fouché and Collot d'Herbois suppressed the revolt of Lyon against the National Convention, while Jean-Baptiste Carrier ordered the drownings at Nantes.
+Jean-Lambert Tallien ensured the operation of the guillotine in Bordeaux, while Barras and Fréron addressed issues in Marseille and Toulon.
+Joseph Le Bon was sent to the Somme and Pas-de-Calais regions.